subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ e^{-\beta F} = \sum_i e^{-\beta E_i} $$

-This equation shows that $F$ is a macro distillation of all the microscopic energy interactions $E_i$ within the system.
+which shows that $F$ is a macro distillation of all the microscopic energy interactions $E_i$ within the system.

 There is another important use of the free energy, which is as a way to identify the thermal equilibrium state for the system.
 From the second law of thermodynamics we know that equilibrium is characterized by the maximization of entropy, but note that this is the entropy of the system plus that of its surroundings, which is not that straightforward to characterize.